culture

 11. Digging with Chopsticks (Saguri-bashi)

-Rummaging through dishes with chopsticks is considered disrespectful to the meal and other diners.
+Rummaging through dishes with chopsticks is considered disrespectful to the meal and to other diners.

 Tip: Take what’s on top and easily accessible.